mgintjee/US-Party-Overrepresentation-By-State/README.md

 # US Party Overrepresentation By State

 My friend was telling me how both sides were the same when it came to gerrymandering and it triggered me.
-But rather than just get emotional with the whole dumb situation i decided to do some research.
-So i collected the data from the below sources and then used a pretty straight forward algorithm to determine if a party is being overrepresented given the state's party percentages.
+But rather than just get emotional with the whole dumb situation I decided to do some research.
+So I collected the data from the below sources and then used a pretty straight forward algorithm to determine if a party is being overrepresented given the state's party percentages.

 2 possibles scenarios:
 1) Include 3rd party representation as part of the expected seats (Less Realistic)